TheSumit01/DE_testing/README.md

-# Network Protocol Educational Simulator
+# Network Protocol Educational Tools

 ## Overview
-This repository contains a Python script designed for educational purposes to demonstrate how different network protocols (HTTP, HTTPS, and ICMP) work.
-The script simulates legitimate network requests at a controlled rate with built-in safety features to prevent misuse.
+This repository contains Python scripts designed for educational purposes to demonstrate network protocols and testing concepts.
+These scripts simulate legitimate network requests at a controlled rate with built-in safety features to prevent misuse.

 ## Educational Purpose
 This tool is created strictly for educational purposes to help understand: